justinethier/cyclone/docs/User-Manual.md

 Cyclone provides two macro systems.

 High-level hygienic macros may be created using `syntax-rules`.
 This system is based on a template language specified by R<sup>7</sup>RS.
-The specification goes into more detail on how to work with these macros.
+The specification goes into more detail on how to work with these macros:

     (define-syntax when
       (syntax-rules  ()